TTLabs/EvaporateJS/README.md

 * **progressIntervalMS**: default=1000, the frequency (in milliseconds) at which progress events are dispatched
 * **aws_url**: default='https://s3.amazonaws.com', the S3 endpoint URL
 * **cloudfront**: default=false, whether to format upload urls to upload via CloudFront.
 Usually requires aws_url to be something other than the default
+* **timeUrl',**: default=undefined, a url on your application server which will return a DateTime. for example '/sign_auth/time' and return a RF 2616 Date (http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html) e.g. "Tue, 01 Jan 2013 04:39:43 GMT".
+See https://github.com/TTLabs/EvaporateJS/issues/74

 ### .add()